 The two main variations of this approach to bidding are cost-plus-a-percentage and cost-plus-a-fixed-fee.

 Cost-plus-a-percentage.
 In this scenario, the contractor bills the client for his direct costs for labor, materials, and subs, plus a percentage to cover his overhead and profit.
-The problem with this approach is that the contractor has no real incentive to complete the job quickly or cheaply – the longer he takes and more he spends, the larger his profit.
+The problem with this approach is that the contractor has no real incentive to complete the job quickly or cheaply – the longer he takes and more he spends, the larger his profit — not necessarily a good deal for the owner.

 Cost-plus-a-fixed-fee.
 In this scenario, the contractor bills the client for direct costs, plus a fixed fee for overhead and profit.
 In this case, the contractor is motivated to complete the job quickly and cheaply, or his overhead and profit percentage keeps dropping.
 If the customer increases the scope of work through change orders or a changed scope of work, then the customer and contractor would need to renegotiate the fixed fee or follow a prescribed formula.